ajasinger/vacation-app/README.md

 call useEffect() where first argument is callback function (a function passed into another function as an argument) we want react to call each time the component renders, however  second argument of empty array [] (dependency array) means it's only called on first render unless something int eh dependaeny array changes.

 ### App.js return statement
-Feed title and subtitle into title component as JSX
+1. Feed title and subtitle props into title element as JSX
+2. Map quiz.content array to render data (as contentItem) to QuestionBlocks
+3. Pass in quizItem prop to <QuestionsBlock/> element
+4. Add key to <QuestionsBlock/> element to keep track of items between renders, so mapped items remain in the same order

 ### TitleBlock
 Pass props into title component
 Destructure props
 Return a div with in h1 tag of {title} and a p tag of {subtitle}

+### QuestionsBlock
+Pass destructured props into QuestionsBlock component Return a div with in h1 tag of {title} and a p tag of {subtitle} Display question titles with h1 tag of {quizItem.text}

 ## Project Challenges